Safety at our Parish

 Bishop Kevin Rhoades has asked the individual parishes in the Fort Wayne-South Bend Diocese to monitor the situation locally and make local decisions.

 Therefore Fr.
 Bob and the staff will continue to monitor the Indiana State Department of Health Weekly Influenza Report, published each Friday.
-IF THAT REPORT OR WARNINGS FROM LOCAL HEALTH OFFICIALS JUSTIFY IT, we will take the standard precautions: we will suspend communion on the tongue, the shared chalice, and hand shakes during the sign of peace.
+IF THAT REPORT OR WARNINGS FROM LOCAL HEALTH OFFICIALS JUSTIFY IT, we will take the standard precautions: we will suspend communion on the tongue, the shared chalice, hand shakes during the sign of peace, and we ask you not to hold hands durnig the Our Father.
+The small holy water fonts will be removed.
 This will be announced at the start of Mass.

 Restricting access to the Eucharist is a serious act and must not be done lightly.
-At the same time, as a pubic community of the faithful, we have a responsibility to protect the publc health.
+At the same time, as a public community of the faithful, we have a responsibility to protect the public health.
 Our goal is neither to overreact nor underreact.

 In the meantime, even if we do not take official precautions as a parish, you should use your own judgement.
-IF YOU ARE SICK WITH THE FLU, you are dispensed from coming to Mass!
+IF YOU ARE SICK WITH THE FLU OR OTHER COMMUNICABLE DISEASE, you are dispensed from coming to Mass!
 If you are particularly vulnerable because of age or other factors, consider bowing at the sign of peace and refraining from taking Communion.
 No one will think less of you!

 ABOUT DISPENSATION FROM THE OBLIGATION TO ATTEND MASS